2022 New York Giants season: Week 2: vs. Carolina Panthers

 The Giants offense failed to capitalize on two early Panthers fumbles and settled for two field goals, which the Panthers matched in the second quarter.
-D.J.
-Moore scored a touchdown for Carolina to start the third quarter, and the Giants responded on their next drive when Daniel Jones hit rookie TE Daniel Bellinger for his first NFL touchdown to tie the game.
+D. J. Moore scored a touchdown for Carolina to start the third quarter, and the Giants responded on their next drive when Daniel Jones hit rookie tight end Daniel Bellinger for his first NFL touchdown to tie the game.
 After exchanging another set of field goals, the Giants took a 19–16 lead late in the fourth quarter when Graham Gano hit a 56-yard field goal, his fourth of the game against his former team.
 Julian Love sacked Baker Mayfield on the following Panthers drive to force a punt, then Jones converted on 3rd down and ran out the clock.

 The Giants won their home opener and started 2–0 for the first time since 2016.
 Gano was selected as the NFC Special Teams Player of the Week for his performance.

 Week 3: vs. Dallas Cowboys

 The Giants scored their first two drives of the third quarter, the second a 36-yard touchdown run by Saquon Barkley to give the Giants their first lead of the game.
-The Cowboys responded with touchdowns on their next two drives to take a 20–13 lead - a rushing TD by Ezekiel Elliott and then a one-handed catch by CeeDee Lamb.
-The Cowboys forced a three-and-out started their next possession in field goal range, which they kicked to make it a two-score game.
+The Cowboys responded with touchdowns on their next two drives to take a 20–13 lead - a rushing touchdown by Ezekiel Elliott and then a one-handed catch by CeeDee Lamb.
+The Cowboys forced a three-and-out and started their next possession in field goal range, which they kicked to make it a two-score game.
 The Giants had a chance to tie the game after kicking a field goal of their own, but Daniel Jones, under duress all night, threw an interception to Trevon Diggs to end the game.

 Jones fell to 0–9 in primetime games and was sacked five times, including three by DeMarcus Lawrence.
 Kayvon Thibodeaux recorded a pass deflection in his NFL debut, and Sterling Shepard suffered a season-ending ACL tear on the last play of the game.

 Week 4: vs. Chicago Bears

 Daniel Jones had 2 touchdowns in the first half from designed bootleg runs, the latter set up by an Azeez Ojulari strip-sack.
 The Bears were 0–3 in red zone drives and only mustered 4 field goals by Michael Badgley.
 Saquon Barkley had 146 of 262 rushing yards for the Giants and the defense registered 6 sacks.
-Both Jones and backup QB Tyrod Taylor were injured, putting the starter for the next game in London against the Packers in doubt.
+Both Jones and backup quarterback Tyrod Taylor were injured, putting the starter for the next game in London against the Packers in doubt.

 The Giants started 3–1 for the first time since 2011.